 "It is like going to war every day with a musket and then one day swapping it for a machine gun“, says Jason Yerke, using dramatic words to describe the efficiency of the new SENNEBOGEN 718 E and showing just how excited he his.

-The 718 E is a 21 ton mobile excavator, equipped with a telescopic boom and a grab saw.
+The 718 E is a 21 ton mobile material handler, equipped with a telescopic boom and a grab saw.
 The machine has a maximum reach of up to 13 m and, thanks to the powerful hydraulics, can safely operate numerous attachments useful for tree surgery.
 The load capacity of up to 1.7 tons and the hydraulic pruning saw mean that Yerke's machine can grab, cut, move and stack tree sections and branches with astonishing speed.
 The operator sits in his comfortable Maxcab which makes use of the hydraulics to give a view height of 5.5 m.
 The cab is also equipped with a tilting mechanism to optimize the driver's view.

 Yerke is, of course, "only" doing standard tree surgery with the SENNEBOGEN 718 E, but according to him it goes so much better.
 "It's not about what we can do with it," he explains, "but how fast we can now do it, and with one person instead of three."